Anxiety: Definitions, Symptoms, Conventional Treatments

 2: Phobias – irrational fear resulting in conscious and forceful avoidance of particular objects, anticipated situations, people and other things.
 A phobia’s main symptom is the excessive and unreasonable desire to avoid the thing associated with the mentioned fear.

 3: Obsessive-compulsive disorder (OCD) – a reiteration of thoughts (obsession) for something that has to do with a certain fear, like the fear of getting robbed, fear of acquiring a certain disease or fear of uncleanliness.
-Obsessive-compulsive disorders can virtually extend to any thing or phenomena.
+Obsessive-compulsive disorders can virtually extend to anything or phenomena.
 OCD sufferers often perform different tasks which may seem abnormal to other people to relieve them of their particular fears.

 4: Post-traumatic stress disorder (PTSD) – mainly brought about by excessive negative past experiences rendering one feel helpless and / or fearful.
 People suffering from PTSD often also are affected by insomnia, nightmares, flashbacks of particular events, and depression.

-5: Generalized Anxiety Disorder – a general feeling of ‘angst’ or aroused fear of anxiousness of being in this world and living in society without a clear object of anxiety projection.
+5: Generalized Anxiety Disorder – a general feeling of ‘angst’ or aroused fear of anxiousness of being in this world and living in a society without a clear object of anxiety projection.

 In 1959 M. Hamilton developed the widely used interview scale called the HAM-A (Hamilton Anxiety Scale) that measures the severity of a person’s anxiety.
 It is based on 14 parameters which include anxious mood, tension, fears, insomnia, somatic complaints and behavior.

 Physical symptoms of anxiety can consist of heart palpitations, muscle weakness and tension, fatigue, nausea, chest pain, shortness of breath, stomach aches, headaches or any combination thereof.
-In general, the body gets into alarm mode to respond to a threat: Heart rate and blood pressure are increased, sweating is initiated, major muscle groups are activated, and at the same time the immune and digestive functions are inhibited – this is the common fight or flight response.
+In general, the body gets into an alarm mode to respond to a threat: Heart rate and blood pressure are increased, sweating is initiated, major muscle groups are activated, and at the same time the immune and digestive functions are inhibited – this is the common fight or flight response.
 External signs in a patient with anxiety may include papillary dilation, sweating, trembling and pale skin.
 A quite common symptom can also be a sense of dread or panic.
 Panic attacks may even be confused with heart attacks.

-Symptoms of anxiety are also emotional in addition to the physical ones: Feelings of apprehension or dread, difficulty concentrating, feeling tense or jumpy, irritability, restlessness, nightmares, déjà vu or general feeling of being trapped.
-Cognitive symptoms of anxiety can include intense thoughts about suspected dangers, such as fear of dying.
+Symptoms of anxiety are also emotional in addition to the physical ones: Feelings of apprehension or dread, difficulty concentrating, feeling tense or jumpy, irritability, restlessness, nightmares, déjà vu or a general feeling of being trapped.
+Cognitive symptoms of anxiety can include intense thoughts about suspected dangers, such as the fear of dying.

-There are three broad categories of conventional western therapies for anxieties: Psychotherapy, behavioral therapy and medication.
+There are three broad categories of conventional western therapies for anxieties: Psychotherapy, behavioral therapy, and medication.

 Psychotherapy involves a psychotherapist talking to the person suffering from anxiety attempting to make unconscious material conscious.
-A therapist would commonly apply associations, discussions and a generally supporting environment.
+A therapist would commonly apply associations, discussions and a generally supportive environment.
 Psychotherapy usually offers mixed results since unconscious material cannot always be disclosed.
 Also, the physical effects are not addressed in this approach.

 Behavioral therapy aims at the patient’s patterns of thinking and acting to retrain behavioral patterns.
 There are techniques like desensitization which gets patients to work from the least to the worst fear in their imagination and exposure where the patient actually is put into the situation or approaches the object with the purpose of experiencing the decrease and passing away of the fear.
-This method may also apply relaxation techniques prior to the exposure.
+This method may also apply relaxation techniques prior to exposure.
 Exposure has proven to be effective as moving through the fear situation acquaints patients to living with the fear rather than avoiding it.
 At times, however, exposure results in detrimental effects as it tends to put patients into a ‘do-or-die situation’.
 Also, it aims at developing a healthy ego, which is a somewhat contradictory approach if the ego is perceived to foster a sense of separateness.